postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

 ### Adding workspaces

 If your team uses the [optional approval process](#using-the-approval-process-workflow), only an API Network Manager can add workspaces directly to the Private API Network.
-Workspace Editors must [request to add an workspace](#requesting-to-add-an-api).
+Workspace Editors must [request to add a workspace](#requesting-to-add-an-api).
 If your team doesn't use the approval process, any user with Editor access for the workspace can add it to the Private API Network.

 To add a workspace to the Private API Network from the API Builder: